serialdoom/decibel-framework/README.md

 ## Contributing

-Thank you for considering contributing to the Decibel Core framework!
+Thank you for considering contributing to the Decibel Core!
 The Contribution Guide can be found [here](CONTRIBUTING.md).

 ## Security Vulnerabilities